matt-harvey/dailycashmanager/user_guide/Accounts.rst

 The account will then disappear from the list.

-If you later decide you want to show the account, you can re-check the *Show in list* box.
-To edit an account that is currently hidden, click *View* at the top of the main window, and select *Show hidden accounts* from the drop-down menu.
+If you later decide you want to show the account, you can re-check the *Show in list* box, as follows To edit an account that is currently hidden, click *View* at the top of the main window, and select *Show hidden accounts* from the drop-down menu.
 This will cause the hidden accounts to be displayed in the *Account* list.
 Double-click the account that you want to "unhide" to bring up the account editing panel; then click *Show in list*,